-62. Where the QSEC auction and/or any PARCAS results in National Grid identifying the need to release Incremental Obligated Entry Capacity at more than one ASEP, analysis of substitution opportunities will be undertaken according to a ranking of recipient ASEPs by their Revenue Driver (RD)12 for the first tranche of Incremental Obligated Entry Capacity identified (see Special Condition 5F13).
-Ranking will start with ASEPs with no RD, followed by the ASEP with the highest RD, then the next highest, and so on, finishing with the ASEP with the lowest RD.

-63. The substitution analysis will be assessed in accordance with the physical capability of the recipient ASEP local infrastructure.
+- Where the QSEC auction and/or any PARCAs results in National Grid identifying the need to release Incremental Obligated Entry Capacity at more than one ASEP and they share the same potential donor ASEPs, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor ASEP pairings by their exchange rate for the first tranche of Incremental Obligated Entry Capacity identified (see paragraphs 64 to 68). - 63.
+The substitution analysis will be assessed in accordance with the physical capability of the recipient ASEP local infrastructure.
 For example, where physical limits exist on the maximum flows that may be achieved from an entry point, no substitution that could take flows above this physical maximum will be allowed.
 This would also include the provision of a connecting pipeline from a new system entry point to the existing NTS.